Urban Leaf’s 2021 Carbon Footprint Review

 Why Count Carbon?

-The purpose of this report is to share with you the progress that Urban Leaf has made since Earth Day (April 22) 2021, when we announced our plans to become the World’s First Carbon Negative Gardening CompanyThis blog provides an overview and explanation of how we have estimated our carbon dioxide equivalent emissions of 40.2 tonnes as well as its breakdown across Scope 1, 2 and 3 emissions.
+The purpose of this report is to share with you the progress that Urban Leaf has made since Earth Day (April 22, 2021), when we announced our plans to become the World’s First Carbon Negative Gardening Company.
+This blog provides an overview and explanation of how we have estimated our carbon dioxide equivalent emissions of 40.2 tonnes and its breakdown across Scope 1, 2, and 3 emissions.

 How Does It Work?

-Since our Earth Day 2021 post on the topic, we have built a detailed carbon accounting model for our entire business that
+Since our Earth Day 2021 post on the topic, we have built a detailed carbon accounting model for our entire business that:

 2. Helps us identify meaningful reduction opportunities for the future